How creativity can help us navigate COVID-19: Lessons from the 19th century

 The image may look antiquated, but it resonates today.

 Both tuberculosis and COVID-19 target the lungs.
 Symptoms for both diseases include shortness of breath and coughing.
-There was no effective way to treat tuberculosis until the development of streptomycin in the 1940s, so prevention and perseverance during Thayer’s time – as with COVID-19 – often involved good hygiene and healthy living.
-Like Mary, Gerald and Gladys, we are still taking walks in nature in an effort to escape the psychological and physical limitations of quarantine.
+There was no effective way to treat tuberculosis until the development of streptomycin in the 1940s, so prevention and perseverance during Thayer’s time—as with COVID-19—often involved good hygiene and healthy living.
+Like Mary, Gerald, and Gladys, we are still taking walks in nature in an effort to escape the psychological and physical limitations of quarantine.

-Today, filling our lungs with fresh air remains a reassuring sign of health – just as it did more than a century ago.
+Today, filling our lungs with fresh air remains a reassuring sign of health—just as it did more than a century ago.

 Elizabeth Lee is an associate professor of art history at Dickinson College.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.